 Be on the alert, with Veturilo

 Not long ago, fleet managers couldn’t possibly be aware of a malfunction indicator light coming on in a fleet vehicle on time; unless they were in the driver’s (or front passenger) seat.
 Even then, they couldn’t really know what was going on.
-All that has changed with the arrival of fleet management systems, such as our own platform, Veturilo.
+All that has changed with the arrival of vehicle management systems, such as our own platform, Veturilo.